basharast/wut/srcs/Web/README.md

 ## Description

-Some web helpers I created to deal with url resolved, responses and more
+Some web helpers I created to deal with url resolvers, responses and more

 ## Examples